 The four treatment phases involve:

-- Thoroughly cleaning the chicken’s foot and soaking it in warm water and Epsom salts to get rid of the scab.
-Some veterinarians might suggest that you soak the foot in an antibiotic treatment, such as a Tricide Neo solution.
+- Thoroughly clean the chicken’s foot and soak it in warm water and Epsom salts to remove the scab.
+Some veterinarians might suggest that you douse the foot in antibiotic treatment, such as a Tricide Neo solution.

-- Bandaging up the foot with a colloidal dressing that keeps the wound moist and clean until fully healed.
+- Bandage the foot with a colloidal dressing that keeps the wound moist and clean until fully healed.

 - Change the living condition set up to help ensure the infection doesn’t return.

-It’s important to quarantine chickens that suffer with bumblefoot.
-Also, don’t allow them to perch for a minimum of two weeks until the foot has fully healed.
+It’s essential to quarantine chickens that suffer from bumblefoot.
+Also, never allow them to perch for a minimum of two weeks until the foot has fully healed.

 Antibiotics for Bumblefoot

-Under most circumstances, veterinarians won’t prescribe antibiotics for bumblefoot, unless the infection has spread to joints or bones.
+Under most circumstances, veterinarians won’t prescribe antibiotics for bumblefoot.
+That is unless the infection has spread to joints or bones.